We may earn a commission if you make a purchase through the links on our website.

 • Device discovery routines that continuously search for new equipment

-• An automatic network inventory creation system
+• Automatic network inventory creation system

 • Graphical representations of live traffic data